DiogoFerrari/causalinf/docs/usage/assumptions.md

 assumptions in the specific context of application.
-Typically, users of causal inference methods know the causal assumptions associated with each causal modeling approach and then select the method whose assumptions are satisfied in the available data.
+Typically, users of causal inference methods know the causal assumptions associated with each causal modeling approach and then select the method whose assumptions are plausible in the available data.
 Hence, the emphasis of `causalinf` on those assumptions.

-Differently from many statistical modeling assumptions, the **validity of causal modeling assumptions cannot be tested using typical statistical test procedures.** Instead, the judgment about their validity depends on three things:
+Users can find functionalities to test statistical modeling assumptions in various other existing modules outside `causalinf`.
+They can be used directly on the output of the estimation object from `causalinf` (see [Estimation](../estimation)).
+However, differently from many statistical modeling assumptions, the **validity of causal modeling assumptions cannot be tested using typical statistical test procedures.** Instead, the judgment about their validity depends on three things:

 1.  *Methodological expertise*, which refers to the understanding of what the assumptions mean (and do not mean) in terms of the